 Ownership, Control, Access and Possession

-The Indigenous research-related work of the Office of Indigenous Initiatives and Queen’s Aboriginal Council follows the principles of OCAP: Ownership, Control, Access and Possession (First Nations Information Governance Centre, 2018), which reflect how First Nations data should be collected, protected, used, or shared in a way that is beneficial to Indigenous communities.
+The Indigenous research-related work of the Office of Indigenous Initiatives and Queen’s Indigenous Council follows the principles of OCAP: Ownership, Control, Access and Possession (First Nations Information Governance Centre, 2018), which reflect how First Nations data should be collected, protected, used, or shared in a way that is beneficial to Indigenous communities.

 Several other Indigenous governance bodies and organizations have developed guiding documents that offer insights into ethical conduct of research in specific communities.
 Some examples include the Research Principles and Guidelines for Researchers Conducting Research With and/or Among Mi’kmaw People (Mi’kmaw Ethics Watch, 2000), the USAI Research Framework (Ontario Federation of Indigenous Friendship Centres, 2012), the Principles of Ethical Métis Research (National Aboriginal Health Organization, 2011) and the National Inuit Strategy on Research (Inuit Tapiriit Kanatami, 2018).